llee454/hornet-website/modules/presentation/Readme.md

 /*
   Accepts no arguments and enables tab focus on this step instance's focus element.
+Returns undefined.

   This function is be called when IntroJS highlights this step instance.